Guelph Castle

 Not all Guelph castles are the same

-The Guelph castle of Hann.
-Münden is not to be confused with the Guelph castle of Hanover.
+The Guelph castle in Hann.
+Münden should not be confused with the Guelph castle in Hanover.
 The latter was built later, from 1857 to 1866, by the architect Christian Heinrich Tramm during the reign of the Kingdom of Hanover under George V. After the Kingdom of Hanover was annexed by Prussia and the Guelphs were dethroned, the castle stood empty for years until the then Royal Technical University moved in.
 Today, the former castle is home to the Gottfried Wilhelm Leibniz University of Hanover.
 It is also surrounded by a landscaped park, the Guelph Garden.

 On the map